 In Season 9, Lucy mentions that Dr. Cox used to be roommates with Michael Bolton.
 Dr. Cox shoots back that he hates Michael Bolton.

 Actually Pretty Funny: Dr. Kelso angrily denounces the vandalism on the hospital's sign, but privately admits to Turk that he thinks "Sacred Fart" is hilarious.

 Played with when Carla laughs to herself after Turk breaks wind; Elliot gleefully asks her if she thinks farts are funny too, despite Carla having scolded Turk for it earlier.
 Turns out Carla was laughing at something else.

 This makes up the drama at the end of My Lunch.
 Earlier in the episode, Dr. Cox tries to comfort JD by saying that the latter shouldn't fret over not being able to see that Jill was in trouble before she died, because "the moment you start blaming yourself for deaths that aren't your fault, there's no going back".
 But at the end when all four donor patients die, Cox completely breaks down, despite the fact that he couldn't possibly know the organs were infected with rabies.
-JD even ends up calling him out on it, but Dr Cox subverts the trope by saying he's right, and walks out anyway.
+JD even ends up calling him out on it, but Dr Cox points out that unlike the other three patients, the last one wasn't in imminent danger of death, says his piece ("You're right."), and walks out anyway.